 - A dark bucket

-In the dark bucket, we mix in some Superthrive, some banana peel & some egg shell.
+In the dark bucket, mix in some Superthrive, banana peel & egg shell.
 The darker color helps absorb more heat & thus helps break down the content inside.
 We leave the bucket in a warm place for a while.

 After the materials have been broken down & given out quite an unpleasant smell, we can start using them as a fertilizer for our kumquat trees.
 You can pour some of the liquid around the plant.

-If your land is slightly elevated, make sure to pour on the higher end; so the liquid can flow down, making it easier for the roots enjoy.
-Adding some epsom salt (magnesium sulfate) & lettuce helps with the green leaf growth.
-The banana peels we used earlier is for phosphorous & egg shell for calcium (our guess).
+If your land is slightly elevated, make sure to pour on the higher end so the liquid can flow down, making it easier for the roots enjoy.
+Adding some Epsom salt (magnesium sulfate) & lettuce helps with the green leaf growth.
+The banana peels we used earlier is for phosphorous & egg shell for calcium.

 Before using this solution, you can try mixing some Milorganite into the soil.
-This stuff is good for the nitrogen & is sold in a big bag for very cheap.
+This stuff has some good nitrogen & is sold in a big bag for very cheap.
 People also use it for their lawn.
-Remember also to add chelated iron if needed.
+Remember to add chelated iron if needed.
 This helps with the yellowing of the leaves.

-Some folks say that when you use nitrogen, it blocks out the calcium intake.
-That's why magnesium (like epsom salt) or chelated iron is recommended as some supplements for the plants.
+Some folks say that using nitrogen blocks out the calcium intake.
+That's why magnesium (like Epsom salt) or chelated iron is recommended as some supplement minerals for the kumquats.